hougesen/mdsf/README.md

           Read input from stdin and write output to stdout

       --config <CONFIG>
-          Path to config
+          Path to config file

       --debug
           Log stdout and stderr of formatters

       --threads <THREADS>
-          Amount of threads to use.
+          Amount of threads to use

-          Defaults to 0 (auto).
+          Defaults to 0 (auto)

       --timeout <TIMEOUT>
           Tool timeout in seconds

           Defaults to no timeout

-      --error-on-missing-tool
-          Fail fast if a defined tool is missing

       --log-level <LOG_LEVEL>
           [possible values: trace, debug, info, warn, error, off]

+      --on-missing-tool-binary <ON_MISSING_TOOL_BINARY>
+          What to do when the binary of a tool cannot be found

+          [possible values: allow, continue, fail-fast]

   -h, --help
           Print help (see a summary with '-h')